turboapps/docs/deploying/to_a_spoon_server/d-administration.md

 #### Manage Applications

-All applications on Spoon Server are managed from the **Applications** page of the Administration Site.
-Each new application is added to Spoon Server in the form of a Spoon Virtual Machine, or SVM.
-For more information about SVMs and Turbo Virtualization Technology refer to Spoon Server Technology.
+All applications on Turbo Server are managed from the **Applications** page of the Administration Site.
+Each new application is added to Turbo Server in the form of a Spoon Virtual Machine, or SVM.
+For more information about SVMs and Turbo Virtualization Technology refer to Turbo Server Technology.

 ##### Applications and Application Versions

-Spoon Server manages Spoon Virtual Machines (**SVMs**) using two entities: **applications** and **application versions**.
+Turbo Server manages Spoon Virtual Machines (**SVMs**) using two entities: **applications** and **application versions**.
 Each application can contain one or more application versions.
 For example, Firefox can have child application versions for Firefox 3, Firefox 3.5 and Firefox 4.
 Each application version corresponds to a specific **SVM**.

 ##### Adding an Application

-Complete the following steps to add a new application to Spoon Server:
+Complete the following steps to add a new application to Turbo Server:

 1. Navigate to the **Applications** page of the Administration Site.